Health & Ingredients

 • Orange B and Citrus Red 2: Being phased out "in the coming months"

 On April 22, 2025, the FDA announced plans to phase out six petroleum-based synthetic dyes β€” Blue 1, Blue 2, Green 3, Red 40, Yellow 5, and Yellow 6 β€” by the end of 2026.
-HHS Secretary Robert F. Kennedy Jr. framed this as part of a broader "Make America Healthy Again" initiative.
+HHS Secretary Robert F. Kennedy Jr. framed this as part of a broader "Make America Healthy Again" initiative targeting food additives.

 This matters because:

-• Companies that don't comply face no legal penalty (at least not yet)
+• Companies that don't comply by 2027 face no automatic legal penalty

-• Some products may keep using synthetic dyes past the 2026 target date
+• Some products may continue using synthetic dyes past the target date

-• The "ban" language in headlines is technically inaccurate for 6 of the 8 dyes
+• The "ban" language you see in headlines is technically inaccurate for 6 of the 8 dyes affected

 Red 3: The Only Actual Ban

 Red 3 (Erythrosine) is the exception β€” it was genuinely revoked by the FDA in January 2025 due to evidence linking it to thyroid cancer in laboratory animals.
-This is a real ban with legal compliance deadlines: January 15, 2027 for food products and January 18, 2028 for ingested drugs.
-Manufacturers must remove Red 3 or face enforcement.
+This is a real ban with legally binding compliance deadlines: January 15, 2027 for food products and January 18, 2028 for ingested drugs.
+Manufacturers must remove Red 3 or face enforcement action.

 Date Action Status